Dick Warner: Career

 Warner wrote a weekly column for the Irish Examiner, published every Monday, and another season of Waterways began airing on RTÉ in 2011.
 Prior to its closure Warner wrote a column in the Evening Press.

-Warner was a graduate of Trinity College Dublin.
+Warner was a graduate of Trinity College Dublin where he studied English literature and German and started a lifelong association with the media when he edited the college newspaper.

 He was married with two children and resided in County Kildare.

 Warner died suddenly on 16 June 2017, after falling ill while travelling on a boat on the River Shannon near Ballinasloe.